kerenor350/queenb-summer-project-template-24/README.md

 - Feedback:
    - Report any issues or provide feedback for further improvements.

-After testing the template and verifying the server and client are working as expected - set yout own project MongoDB configurstion and Evironment variavles:
+After testing the template and verifying the server and client are working as expected - set your own project MongoDB configuration and Environment variables:

 ### Setting Up MongoDB Atlas
 only once per project.